How to Get Into Software Testing from a Non-IT field?

 Here we go…

-#1.
-Soul Searching: Find the reason for your entry to IT or specifically to software testing field.
+#1) Soul Searching: Find the reason for your entry to IT or specifically to the software testing field.
 Because sooner or later you will have to explain it and it is best to know the answer to this question first for yourself.

 However, there are lots of lingering questions in the pursuer’s minds.
 Below are 10 of them with answers:

-Now is as good a time as any. :)
+Answer: Now is as good a time as any. :)

-Only you can answer this.
-If you have had a computer science or IT related education, it would be a big plus.
+Answer: Only you can answer this.
+If you have had computer science or IT related education, it would be a big plus.
 However, not being from that background does not automatically disqualify you.

-Q5.
-How am I going to explain the shift to IT field?
+Q #5) How am I going to explain the shift to the IT field?

-Q7.
-If I take a class, can I be automatically compensated for the lack of non-computer science background?
+Q #7) If I take a class, can I be automatically compensated for the lack of a non-computer science background?

-You will need to know all about fundamental SDLC, manual testing concepts, a working knowledge of MS office suite, Test management/defect management tool understanding to start with.
-SQL, UNIX and Automation testing basics might be desired.
-Excellent communication skills and positive attitude are mandatory.
+Answer: You will need to know all about fundamental SDLC, manual testing concepts, a working knowledge of MS office suite, Test Management/Defect Management Tool understanding to start with.
+SQL, UNIX, and Automation testing basics might be desired.
+Excellent communication skills and a positive attitude are mandatory.
 Please note that this list is generic and you might have to adapt based on the position you are aspiring for.

 Start reading all STH articles to get yourself familiar with this field practically.

-Q10.
-What about my pay?
-Will I have to be payless or underpaid for a few years?
+Q #10) What about my pay?
+Will I have to pay less or underpaid for a few years?

 Finally, a bonus question for future-software-testers:

-Why software testing?
-If you feel like you are taking an easy route or back door entry into IT through QA, probably it’s not a good idea to pursue software testing field.
+Why Software Testing?
+If you feel like you are taking an easy route or backdoor entry into IT through QA, probably it’s not a good idea to pursue the Software Testing field.
 QA is as good a field as any.
 When you hear the question, “Why QA?” think, “why not QA?”
 QA is an excellent way to start your career.
 Be sure to take pride in your choice of QA Testing field and see you around soon.